dsheiko/puppetry/README.md

 [![Build Status](https://travis-ci.org/dsheiko/puppetry.png)](https://travis-ci.org/dsheiko/puppetry)
 [![Join the chat at https://gitter.im/dsheiko/puppetry](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dsheiko/puppetry?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-<h3 align="center">CODELESS END-TO-END TESTING</h3>
+<h3 align="center">CODELESS END-TO-END AUTOMATED TESTING</h3>

-App to build end-to-end automation tests without a line of code.
+Web testing solution for non-developers.

 [![Puppetry - v0.1.0](https://raw.githubusercontent.com/dsheiko/puppetry/master/gh-pages/assets/img/puppetry-welcome.png)](https://youtu.be/ogUBL-XVGRU "Puppetry - v0.1.0")

 # Key Features

+- Can be used by QA engineers with no programming background
 - Features Headless Chrome (Puppeteer) and Jest
-- Generated tests can be run by CI-server
+- Generated tests can be run within the application as well as exported e.g. for CI-server

-- Can be used by QA engineers with no programming background
+# Welcome Puppetry

-E2E testing for the Web in a nutshell is about locating a target, applying a command  on it, asserting the result complies the given constraints.
+E2E testing for the Web in a nutshell is about locating a target, applying a browser method on it, asserting the new page (DOM) state.
 Where target can be either a [HTML element](https://en.wikipedia.org/wiki/HTML_element) or the entire page.
-Commands for the page can be such as "goto to a URL", "make a screenshot".
-For an element - click, focus, type a text and so on.
+Page methods can be such as "goto to a URL", "make a screenshot".
+For an element - `click`, `focus`, `type a text` and so on.
 As for assertions we can check for example that element's property or attribute has a specified value, or element's position and size match the provided criteria.

-Puppetry offers you a UI to create and manage your E2E tests.
-Namely it allows:
+Puppetry offers you an easy-to-use UI where you choose browser methods and assertions from a predefined list, with predefined settings, guided by extensive tips.
+Namely you can do the following:
-- to declare element targets as pairs a arbitrary variable / CSS selector or Xpath.
-Element can be easily located with Chrome DevTool.
-[Then you just right-click on it and copy selector or XPath](https://www.youtube.com/watch?v=du2Jnm-TzJc).
+- to declare element targets as pairs `variable = locator`, where locator can be either CSS selector or Xpath.
+When using Chrome DevTool [you just right-click on a target element and copy selector or XPath](https://www.youtube.com/watch?v=du2Jnm-TzJc)
-- to manage your test structure (suite, test group, test)
+- to manage your test structure in BDD style ( project, suite, test group, test )
-- to manage commands and assertions
+- to manage browser methods and assertions

 ## Download